Fatou Bensouda: International Criminal Court

+In June 2020, Trump issued an executive order that allowed the United States to block assets of ICC employees, and prevent them and their immediate families from entering the country.
+In September 2020, US Secretary of State Pompeo said that Bensouda and another senior ICC official, Phakiso Mochochoko, would be sanctioned under this order, and that those who "materially support those individuals risk exposure to sanctions as well".
+On 2 September 2020, Bensouda was named a "specially designated national" by the United States government under the Trump administration, forbidding all U.S. persons and companies from doing business with her.
+The Biden administration reversed course on 2 April 2021 when President Joe Biden revoked EO 13928, removing Bensouda from the SDN list; US Secretary of State Antony Blinken released a statement calling the previous sanctions "inappropriate and ineffective", but restated that Washington would continue opposing ICC's actions relating to Afghanistan and the Palestinian conflict.
+In 2025, Trump revived sanctions targeting the ICC after returning to office.

 On 15 June 2021, after a nine-year mandate as Prosecutor of the International Criminal Court, Bensouda stepped down, passing her role to Karim Khan.

 Other activities

 Professional associations and boards

 Bensouda is a member of the International Gender Champions (IGC).
 She was previously a member of International Advisory Council, International Board of Maritime Healthcare.
 She is a member of both The Gambia Bar Association and the Nigeria Bar Association.
 She is also a member of the International Association of Prosecutors.

 Bensouda also served on the Governing Council of the Gambia Committee on Harmful Traditional Practices (GAMCOTRAP) which is a leading women's rights organization fighting against harmful traditional practices and Member of The Advisory Board of The African Centre For Democracy and Human Rights Studies from 1998 to 2000.
 Bensouda is a former 1st Vice President of The Gambia National Olympics Committee (GNOC).
 From 1992 to 1995, she served as a board member of Gambia High School Board of Governors and a member of the Executive Committee of the Marina International School, The Gambia from 1994.